-2.0 Introduction
+2. Introduction

-- 2.1 The NPPF provides guidance for local planning authorities in drawing up plans, but it does not change planning law which still requires planning applications to be determined in accordance with the development plan unless material considerations indicate otherwise4.
-The NPPF must also be taken into account when neighbourhood plans are prepared. - 2.2 This topic paper sets out the key issues and challenges facing North Dorset.
-It discusses the implications of the new National Planning Policy Framework and sets out its approach to different types of development.
-The issues and challenges which face the District and the Dorset sub-region are discussed in Dorset's Sustainable Communities Strategy (SCS)5, many of which are inter-related.
-There are also issues and challenges facing the District's towns and villages at the local level, which are outlined in the strategies for each of the District's four Local Community Partnerships' (LCPs).
+- 2.1 The NPPF provides guidance for local planning authorities in drawing up plans, but it does not change planning law which still requires planning applications to be determined in accordance with the development plan unless material considerations indicate otherwise.
+The NPPF must also be taken into account when neighbourhood plans are prepared. - 2.2 This background paper sets out the key issues and challenges facing North Dorset.
+It discusses the implications of the NPPF on policy formulation; it identifies the issues and challenges that face the District and the Dorset sub-region as outlined in Dorset's Sustainable Communities Strategy (SCS), many of which are inter-related.
+It also includes those issues and challenges facing the District's towns and villages at the local level based on the strategies for each of the District's four Local Community Partnerships (LCPs). - 2.3 This background paper proceeds to sets out the vision for North Dorset and the visions for each of the four LCPs.
+These visions set out how the District and the places within it should develop over the coming years which in turn lead to objectives on which strategic policies of the Local Plan are based. - 2.4 Individual villages or parishes now also have the opportunity to positively address the issues and challenges they face through the preparation of neighbourhood plans co-ordinated by parish or town councils.
+Such local visions and objectives are required to reflect the strategic vision for North Dorset and the vision for the relevant Local Community Partnership area.